amolbhoyar/Case-Studies/README.md

 You can contact me in case you need to discuss any of them in more details.

 About Repository -
-This Repo is intended to be a central storage for all the innovation case studies taken up.
+This Repo is intended to be a central storage for case studies of some of the interesting learning side projects I have taken up.